60 Christmas Breakfast Ideas That Are As Fun As Opening Presents

 Pumpkin Bread Pudding

 Whether you call it French toast casserole or you call it bread pudding, this one checks off all the holiday breakfast boxes.
 Not only will it perk up anyone suffering from gift fatigue with the sugar-laced bread, this recipe calls for pumpkin in addition to the typical holiday spices.
-It can also be prepped while Santa is stuffing stockings and then baked while the kids are unpacking stockings.
+It can also be prepped while Santa is stuffing stockings and then baked while the kids are opening presents.
 That's what we call a Christmas miracle.

 Forget visions of sugar-plums, sweet Christmas dreams are made of these cinnamon rolls.
 This is a traditional recipe, which means it uses yeast and requires rise time.
 You can do most of the prep on Christmas Eve and save the last rise for the morning so you can have fresh cinnamon rolls without the last-minute rush.